 During the warm summer months, we in the Portland metro area spend time outdoors tending to our lawns, growing our gardens, washing our cars — all activities that depend on water.
-As a result, water usage can double or triple.
+As a result, water usage can increase significantly.

 Here are 10 ways to curb your water use while still maintaining a green and vibrant landscape.

 - Adjust your sprinklers so that they’re watering your lawn and garden, and not the street or sidewalk.

 - Water early in the morning (before 10a.m) or later in the evening (after 6 p.m.) when temperatures are cooler and evaporation is minimized.

 - Set it, but don’t forget it!
 Whether you have a manual or automatic system, be sure to adjust your watering schedules throughout the irrigation season.

 - Water established lawns about 1 inch per week (a bit more during hot, dry weather).
 Find out how much to water this week with the Weekly Watering Number.

 - Inspect your overall irrigation system for leaks, broken lines or blockage in the lines.
 A well maintained system will save you money, water, and time.